bndr/pipreqs/CONTRIBUTING.rst

 5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox::

-    $ flake8 pipreqs tests
+    $ poetry run flake8 pipreqs tests
-    $ python setup.py test
+    $ poetry run python -m unittest discover
-    $ tox
+    $ poetry run tox

-   To get flake8 and tox, just pip install them into your virtualenv.
+    To test all versions of python using tox you need to have them installed and for this two options are recommended: `pyenv` or `asdf`.

 6. Commit your changes and push your branch to GitHub::